mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 How a claim is sold depends on the relationship the Belter has with those who would buy the material.
 Also the asteroid’s yet to be mined ore is of a lesser value to fully processed material, so the base price in any negotiations is 10% of the value of the commodity.

 - On an Admin roll of 8+ the Belter has an established sales channel with a nominated corporation.
 The Belter must provide the estimated market value of the yield and the corporation conducts a cursory check of the detailed survey analysis.
 It then offers the Belter 1D + 7% (that is, 8% - 13%, with an average of 10%) of the claim’s value as an immediate cash realization, plus enough to cover the survey cost.
-The Belter can attempt to bargain on the price: if he has the Broker skill then on a roll of 8+ he influences the percentage by 1 % for each level of skill in his favour.
+The Belter can attempt to bargain on the price: if he has the Broker skill then on a roll of 8+ he influences the percentage by 1 % for each level of skill in his favor.
 For example, Bowman has a sales channel agreed with Consolidated Belt Inc. His recent strike of a large nickel- iron asteroid is of interest to them, and the rolled percentage is 11%.
 Bowman has Broker 1 and rolls 9; he haggles with his contact and increases his percentage by 1, increasing his share to 12%.
 - Belters can go to the open market.
-The trade rules for selling goods on page 164 of the Traveller rules apply here, but based on the Commodity Prices outlined in the table below.
+The trade rules for selling goods #TODO  on page 164 of the Traveller rules apply here, but based on the Commodity Prices outlined in the table below.
 - Belters can auction their claim.
 Full survey details are broadcast on whatever communications network the system supports and bids are invited against a reserve price (usually the cost of the survey +10% as a minimum).
 Bids are made by those interested in the commodity and the Belter can accept or reject any bid as it is made.

-To calculate the amount of a bid, take the yield percentage, as determined by the Resource Yield column of the Size and Yield table on page 7.
+To calculate the amount of a bid, take the yield percentage, as determined by the Resource Yield  column of the [[#ASTEROID SIZE AND YIELD TABLE|Size and Yield table]].
 Next, apply that percentage to the tonnage of the body determined on the same table.
 This determines the actual tonnage that is saleable.
 For example, an asteroid of 10,000 tons with a resource yield of 80% would have 8,000 tons of saleable material.

 Once a bid has been accepted, a further bid cannot be accepted.
 If a Belter reneges on a deal, he must pay the contracted bidder a fine equal to 10% of the bid the Belter has accepted.
-Furthermore, his auction record is marked unfavourably, which may effectively blacklist him as a reliable auction supplier.
+Furthermore, his auction record is marked unfavorably, which may effectively blacklist him as a reliable auction supplier.
 If a Belter reneges on an agreed bid three times (not necessarily consecutively), his prospecting licence may be revoked.

-- Brokers can be used, functioning exactly as described on page 163 of the Traveller rules.
+- Brokers can be used, functioning exactly as described on page 163 of the Traveller rules. #TODO
 - Claims to C class and Ice cannot be sold at all.
 M class asteroids can only be sold if the asteroid is in the 10,000 – 1,000,000 ton size range, and if the local starport is class A or B – in other words, capable of building ships with planetoid hulls.
 - Mining yields are not usually put up for auction but instead sold on the open market as general commodities.
 The amount any Belter can sell depends on how much he has extracted on each expedition to mine a claim; unrealised yields cannot be sold and neither can the claim be sold or auctioned once extraction has started.
 Belters therefore need to decide up front if they will mine, sell or auction their claim.
 - Artefact prices are very difficult to quantify owing to their potential diversity.
 Wrecks can usually be sold as scrap or to an official salvage channel, but alien technology or ancient technology is going to attract the attention of the system’s government.